CCBA Designs drafts IIT Hyderabad's lecture hall complex as a series of breakout spaces

 The cylindrical volumes have been designed in such a way that they can be built through stages of phased construction with planned programmatic activities.
 The project is an attempt to create an energetic, dynamic and vibrant space for student-centric interaction and learning.
 On the ground floor, the central atrium pierces through the building section bringing light from the roof, creating a social space that allows for natural ventilation across all the learning spaces.

-“The Forest is conceptualised to be an institution that promotes hands-on learning, green learning opportunities, networked communities, experimental learning with improvement in air quality and student health.
+“The Forest is conceptualised to be an institution that promotes hands-on learning, green learning opportunities, networked communities, and experimental learning with improvement in air quality and student health.
 It also works towards passive cooling, sensitivity towards climate change and global warming and garnering social responsibilities,” shares Karim.

 The ‘live’ skin of the curved elevation is defined by a series of uniform protrusions and the lush vegetation that occupies them.
 This element of the project has been designed to create breathers and buffer zones that would improve air quality and overall well-being of the students.
 These external ‘green’ spaces can be serviced and maintained by a peripheral service track accessible from both landing and mid-landing levels on every floor by horticulturists.